The Current AI Universe — What Leaders and Decision Makers Need to Know

 Example:

-A housing provider uses decision-support tools to prioritise repair requests.
-The system ranks jobs using factors such as safety risk, vulnerability of residents, cost and location.
-Managers and planners see clear recommendations and rationale, helping them schedule work in a way that improves safety, meets regulatory obligations and uses budgets more effectively.
+A property and facilities organisation uses decision-support tools to prioritise maintenance requests.
+The system ranks jobs using factors such as safety risk, customer impact, cost and location.
+Managers and planners see clear recommendations and rationale, helping them schedule work in a way that improves safety, meets service obligations and uses budgets more effectively.

 Benefits: